EMD-Cloud/sdk/README.md

 - The provider must be imported from the SDK: `import { SocialProvider } from '@emd-cloud/sdk'`
 - After receiving the URL, redirect the user to it for authentication
 - The OAuth provider will redirect back to your `redirectUrl` with a secret token

+**Environment-specific behavior:**
+- In `client` environment: Returns the OAuth URL directly.
+Use `window.location.href = response.url` to navigate.
+- In `server` environment: Attempts to fetch and follow the redirect to get the final OAuth provider URL.

 **Example:**
 ```javascript